-Sleek & Chic – Small, feminine and refreshingly chic with its contemporary yellow flowered fabric, the Tomo side chair from the French furniture house of Philippe Hurel is variation on the klismos.
-Lacking arms, chairs with this sophisticated silhouette seem made for sitting and sipping rather than lounging but the upholstered seat and cut-out barrel back do amp up the comfort factor.
+Sleek & Chic – Small, feminine and refreshingly chic with its contemporary yellow flowered fabric, the Tomo side chair from the French furniture house of Philippe Hurel is variation on the ancient Greek klismos form.
+Lacking arms, chairs with this sophisticated silhouette seem made for sitting and sipping, rather than lounging, but the upholstered seat and cut-out barrel back do amp up the comfort factor.

-History Updated - Louis XVI medallion-back fauteuils have been going strong for three centuries now.
-While their popularity rises and falls, they are a hidebound basic that has never disappeared.
-Originally white or natural wood, we’ve seen in every possible color and frame finish and upholstery ranging from this boudoir pink to zebra.
-Grange took a stab at an update by giving the frame a metallic finish the color of zinc and still managed to make it look as conservative as ever.
+History Updated – Louis XVI medallion-back fauteuils have been going strong for three centuries now.
+While their popularity rises and falls, they are a hidebound basic that never disappears.
+Originally white or natural wood, we’ve seen every possible color and frame finish with fabric ranging from this boudoir blush pink to zebra.
+Grange took a stab at an update by giving the frame a metallic finish the color of zinc but still managed to make it look as conservative as ever.

 Modern Minimalism – Modeled after an army cot, this Fredrickson Stallard Hyde chair boasts a solid walnut frame and wool upholstery.
 The little back pillow has discreet black mattress ticking stripes that make it a natural partner for black leather, concrete, metal and streamlined décor.